BeautyFades/pytoqlik/PyToQlik Documentation.md

 ------------------------------------------------------------------------------------------
 # listApps()
 listApps() is a method called on a Pytoqlik object previously created.
-This method is used to list and display all Qlik Applications currently saved in QlikSense's directory.
-It returns a pandas DataFrame containing the application name, it's path and file size.
+This method is used to list and display all Qlik Applications currently saved in your host.
+When called on a Pytoqlik object in Desktop mode, returns a pandas DataFrame containing the application name, it's path and file size.
+When called on a Qlik SaaS objectm returns a pandas DataFrame containing the application name, it's ObjectID and file size.

+### Known Issues:
+Qlik Cloud version of listApps() return a somewhat random selection of apps, and also, not a complete rundown of your tenant.
+This might be due to permission issues and a connectivity issue.
+We remind you that PyToQlik is still under active development as such issues are to be expected.

 ### Usage:
 ```python